 You are permitted two attempts on each module quiz.
 You may repeat each quiz up to two times.
 Your highest score achieved will be retained.
 The questions change between attempts.
 Students are encouraged to use both attempts.
 Students may use the textbook and Canvas explorations while completing the quiz.
-Students may not use other Internet resources.
+Students may not use other Internet resources (note this is different than with the homeworks).
 Quizzes are not proctored.
 There is a 20 minute time limit on module quizzes.